Anxiety in men

 Anxiety Symptoms in Men

-The symptoms of anxiety would be the same for both men and women.
+The symptoms of anxiety would be similar for both men and women.

-Anxiety is about fear and fear is about threat detection.
+Anxiety is about fear and more importantly, threat detection.
 Being able to detect threat is the most important of all emotional regulation systems as it is directly linked to survival.
 We need it but not too much.
 Too much fear can get have an impact on our ability to live the lives we would like to live or impact on our ability to function day to day.

 Physical and emotional symptoms of anxiety